-Corliss, a Republican, was the representative for Michigan's 1st congressional district from 1901 to 1903.
+Corliss was the representative for Michigan’s 1st congressional district and was a Republican.
+He served from 1901 to 1903.

 From Dec 1895 to Mar 1903, Corliss missed 281 of 677 roll call votes, which is 41.5%.
 This is worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.